-7. Communicating e-Safety
+7. Communicating online safety

-Introducing the e-safety policy to pupils
+Introducing the online safety policy to pupils

-- e-Safety rules will be posted in all rooms where computers are used. - Pupils will be informed that network and Internet use will be monitored. - All children will sign a Key-Stage-Appropriate AUP. - A programme of training in e-Safety will be developed, based on the materials from CEOP (see section 6.)
+- online safety rules will be posted in all rooms where computers are used. - Pupils will be informed that network and Internet use will be monitored. - All children will sign a Key-Stage-Appropriate AUP. - A programme of training in online safety will be developed, based on the materials from CEOP (seesection 6.)

-Staff and the e-Safety policy
+Staff and the online safety policy

-- All staff will be given the school e-Safety Policy and its importance explained. - During e-safety annual training, staff will be informed that network and Internet traffic can be monitored and traced to the individual user. - Staff that manage filtering systems or monitor IT use will be supervised by senior management and work to clear procedures for reporting issues. - Staff should understand that phone or online communications with pupils can occasionally lead to misunderstandings or even malicious accusations.
+- All staff will be given the school online safety Policy and its importance explained. - During online safety annual training, staff will be informed that network and Internet traffic can be monitored and traced to the individual user. - Staff that manage filtering systems or monitor IT use will be supervised by senior management and work to clear procedures for reporting issues. - Staff should understand that phone or online communications with pupils can occasionally lead to misunderstandings or even malicious accusations.
 Staff must take care always to maintain a professional relationship.
 (See section 11.1)